chenchuk77/kms/README.md

 ### KMS structure
 KMS uses docker-compose technology to wire up the underlying docker containers. the docker-compose.yml file contains the KMS services and configurations.

-### default setup
+### Default setup
-the 'complete' setup is used by default (6 containers). if u want a different setup, just comment out the unnecesary services from docker-compose.yml
+The 'Complete' setup is used by default (6 containers). if u want a different setup, just comment out the unnecesary services from docker-compose.yml

-### dependencies
+### Dependencies
-a running kafka is required.
+A running kafka is required.

 ### Environment setup options
 KMS monitors kafka in 3 different ways: